 The level of security built into your project management software dictates how safe your project will be.
 This encompasses the integrity and confidentiality of your data, as well as the security of the infrastructure and the stability of your network.

 Too little security can open you up to hackers and scammers.
-But too much security can restrict your own team from accessing the information they need.
-In this Professional Services Survey Report, 60% of leaders agreed that data security concerns keep their teams from being flexible and building better relationships with customers.
+But too much security can restrict your team from accessing the information they need.
+In this Professional Services Survey Report, 60% of leaders agreed that data security concerns keep their teams from being flexible and building better customer relationships.

 Striking the right balance can be challenging, especially with the rising concerns around cybersecurity.
-Between March 2017 and 2018, there were 2,216 data breaches and more than 53,000 cybersecurity incidents reported in 65 countries.
-To make matters worse, those numbers are only expected to rise this year.
+According to Verizon’s 2020 Data Breach Investigation Report, in 2020, there were 3,950 data breaches and 157,525 cybersecurity incidents reported in 81 countries.
+These numbers are only expected to rise as time goes on.

 These concerns make it critical that you select the appropriate project management software security.